amcms/quad/README.md

 # Quad

-It's a template engine, based on MODX syntax
+It's a template engine, based on MODX syntax, with precompilation in php code

-### Sample initialization
+Sample initialization:

 ```php
 use Amcms\Quad\Quad;